Upcoming Events

 This Spring Break River Trip includes rafting the San Juan River from Sand Island to Mexican Hat, day-hiking in Bears Ears National Monument, and sharing Indigenous Knowledge.
 Participants will raft, hike, and camp while building connection to place and each other.
 All meals included.

+This opportunity is free of cost, but you must register in advance.
 Spaces are limited – sign up today!

 Questions?
 Contact Education Director Sarah Burak (This email address is being protected from spambots.
 You need JavaScript enabled to view it.).